 Key Vendors and Due Diligence Procedures

-The abovementioned processes aim to identify any slavery risks and are able to investigate and eradicate such risks.
+The above-mentioned processes aim to identify any slavery risks and can investigate and eradicate such risks.

 MV Credit considers its risk of exposure to slavery/human trafficking to be extremely limited.
 It does not conduct business or engage with any suppliers in high-risk geographies or industries.
 Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services to it.